yzh119/gallifrey/README.md

 # Gallifrey
 Course final project of CS230.

-To implement a 3D-engine using Monte Carlo Path Tracing and state-of-the-art "Adaptive Polynomial Rendering" algorithm (SIGGRAPH 2016) on GPU.
+To implement a 3D-engine using Monte Carlo Path Tracing on CPU and state-of-the-art "Adaptive Polynomial Rendering" algorithm (SIGGRAPH 2016) on GPU.

 Default resolution is 1280 x 960, if you would like to use other configurations, Please run the script `set_resolution.py`: